-- 1. Uninjured, non-oiled birds must be captured and released as per "Williams and Chardine" protocol. - 2.
-Storm-petrels showing signs of possible oiling must be captured and released as per "Williams and Chardine" protocol. - 3.
-Injured birds: Sabina Wilhelm, Canadian Wildlife Service (709-764-1957 sabina.wilhelm@ec.gc.ca) must be notified and contacted for instructions immediately upon discovery.
+- 1. Uninjured, non-oiled birds will be captured and released as per "Williams and Chardine" protocol. - 2.
+Storm-petrels showing signs of possible oiling will be captured and released as per "Williams and Chardine" protocol.
+Any birds contaminated with oil should be kept in a separate box and not mixed with clean birds.
+Contact the Canadian Wildlife Service at 709-772-5585 for instructions on how to deal with contaminated birds. - 3.
+Sabina Wilhelm, Canadian Wildlife Service will be notified and contacted for instructions immediately upon discovery of injured birds (709)-772-5568, sabina.wilhelm@ec.gc.ca.